achorg/ach-gatsby-site/content/pages/conferences/mla-pages/ach-sessions/ach-sessions-1997-mla-convention.md

 We solicit papers for this session treating any aspect of textual space or textual geometry, including but not limited to: detailed descriptions of a particular model of text; proposals of new geometric models; comparisons of two or more models; discussions of geometric metaphors in the work of particular critics or theorists — or in particular software systems; surveys; concrete applications of geometric metaphors to particular works of literature.

-Organizer: C. M. Sperberg-McQueen, University of Illinois, Chicago; <cmsmcq@uic.edu>.
+Organizer: C. M. Sperberg-McQueen, University of Illinois, Chicago; [cmsmcq@uic.edu](cmsmcq@uic.edu).
 (Postal address: 1155 S. Wisconsin Avenue, Oak Park, IL 60304-1838, USA.)

 - “Texts as Animaps: Genre Transformation in the Early Nineteenth Century”, David C. Lipscomb, Columbia University
 - “Pushing the Landscape Metaphor: Textual Variation Keyed to Topographic Values”, James Connor, Saint Louis University